 After a car accident, it can be extremely difficult to maintain a level head.
 This is especially true when you aren’t driving the vehicle yourself, as the passenger in a taxi cab.
 You may be rightfully outraged at the taxi driver, others involved, or simply shocked that something like this could happen to you.

 But whether or not you choose to pursue justice through the legal system, the steps you take directly following an accident are important.
 Even a relatively simple insurance claim can fall apart if certain essential details are improperly reported, or forgotten outright.
-Either way, it’s critical to gather the right information the first time – before it’s too late.
+Either way, it’s critical to gather the right information the first time and contact a cab accident law firm – before it’s too late.

 Our first step actually happens before an accident, and it might seem silly at first.
 But it’s a good habit to get into – every time you enter a cab, record the driver’s name and their cab’s registration number.
 Who knows what could happen down the road?